- Is the Mill Valley School District required to provide transportation to general education students?

 Q: When does the bus leave school?

 Routes are designed to leave approximately 10-20 minutes after the release bell.
-There will be no afternoon bus service for transitional kindergarten (TK) or kindergarten dismissal times.
+There will be no afternoon bus service for kindergarten dismissal times.

 Q: What about Early Release and Minimum Days?

 Routes will adjust to meet early release and minimum days at all schools served.
 The School District will actively coordinate with Marin Transit and Michael’s Transportation to ensure buses are available when students need transportation.
-There will be no afternoon bus service for transitional kindergarten (TK) or kindergarten dismissal times.
+There will be no afternoon bus service for kindergarten dismissal times.